 Although it has been said that the Falkenhagen facility was finished to some 80% at the time of its abandonment in late 1944, it's a puzzling and scary thought that the sequel of the V1 and V2 rockets might have been nerve-gas filled ones with a far longer reach.
 Would that ultimately have changed the outcome of WWII?
 Most likely no, but considering a US military command having nuclear capabilities being faced with nerve gas loaded rockets - a scary thought indeed...

-Whatever the truth in the terms of advanced capabilities of the Third Reich in the very final years of the war, the post WWII-future of rocket technology, fuel bombs and chloro-fluorine chemistry was certainly not developed in Germany.
-It is by no means a secret where Werner von Braun ended up, where the modern phosphorous based insecticide- and pesticide industry was built up and where Teflon was commercialized and so on.
-One can just silently wonder how many scientists with German names were in the corridors of Dow, DuPont, Union Carbide, Eastman and Monsanto in the 1950s...
-Well, not to mention the US Army VX programs...
+Whatever the truth in the terms of advanced capabilities of the Third Reich in the very final years of the war, the post WWII-future of rocket technology, fuel bombs and organophosphorus, chloro-fluorine chemistry was not occurring in Germany.
+It is by no means a secret where Werner von Braun ended up, where the modern organophosphorus insecticide- and pesticide industry was built up and where Teflon was commercialized and so on.
+One can just silently wonder how many newly naturalized scientists with German names were in the corridors of Dow, DuPont, Union Carbide, Eastman and Monsanto in the 1950s...
+Well, not to mention the British and US Army VX programs...
 And of course the Red Army nerve agent programs...
-Don't get me wrong here - no kudos to the German war efforts, but we all know that the powers of victory put a blind eye to atrocities in order to gain an advantage in the upcoming cold war.

 However, in 1965 a highly classified main command central of the Warsaw Pact was established in the complex and a state-of-the-art nuclear- and chemical warfare proof underground bunker with supporting facilities was built up.
 Ultimately, this unit was seen as The Bunker of the Warsaw Pact outside the Soviet Union.
 Over the years, a Soviet village was built up, including large residential areas, a cinema and a kindergarten.